-- Function: Oversees all aspects of the Graduate Program including: - Developing and recommending policy, curriculum, instructional content and structure of the graduate program. - Reviewing graduate-level new course requests or course change requests. - Developing advising procedures and establishing administrative authority for the graduate program. - Updating and maintaining the graduate student handbook - Participating in recruiting graduate students. - Monitoring student progress and provides information, help, and oversight as necessary to apprise the student of the best methods for ensuring satisfactory progress. - Making GTA hiring recommendations to the Chair, overseeing work assignments, and mentoring and assessment of current department GTAs. - Hearing student curriculum and instructional grievances and provides advice to the Department Chair on the merits of such grievances and possible solutions. - Preparing student files and recommendations for possible award of University Fellowships or scholarships or for other honors. - Participating on College or University committees responsible for graduate education (the Chair of this committee is the representative on such College and University committees). - Assessing the graduate advising status of the faculty.
+Function: Oversees all aspects of the Graduate Program including:

+- Developing and recommending policy, curriculum, instructional content and structure of the graduate program. - Reviewing graduate-level new course requests or course change requests. - Developing advising procedures and establishing administrative authority for the graduate program. - Updating and maintaining the graduate student handbook - Participating in recruiting graduate students. - Monitoring student progress and provides information, help, and oversight as necessary to apprise the student of the best methods for ensuring satisfactory progress. - Hearing student curriculum and instructional grievances and providing advice to the Department Chair on the merits of such grievances and possible solutions. - Preparing student files and recommendations for possible award of University Fellowships or scholarships or for other honors. - Participating on College or University committees responsible for graduate education (the Chair of this committee is the representative on such College and University committees). - Assessing the graduate advising status of the faculty.

-The committee brings recommendations for policy changes (including degree requirements), and significant initiatives that may affect the distribution of departmental resources to the Faculty Advisory Committee for review, followed by full faculty vote when appropriate.
+The committee brings recommendations for policy changes (including degree requirements), and significant initiatives that may affect the distribution of departmental resources to the full faculty for vote when necessary.

-Convening: at the notification of the graduate studies Chair or as directed by the Department Chair, usually not less than twice a term.
+Convening: at the notification of the Graduate Studies Chair or as directed by the Department Chair, usually not less than twice a term.

-Given the duties and responsibilities of this position, the Graduate Studies Chair may receive a reduction in teaching.
+Given the duties and responsibilities of this position, the Graduate Studies Chair will receive a one-course reduction in teaching each academic year.
 This reduction must be approved by the Chair.
-The Chair of Graduate Studies serves for a maximum term of three years.
+The Chair of Graduate Studies serves a renewable three-year term.